California Institute for Human Science

 2. Eliminate all discrimination based on ethnicity, gender, sexual orientation, family status, age, disability, or any other status or identification that has been or is the occasion of unequal treatment, bias, or lack of full acceptance.

-3. Actively recruit and make efforts to retain students, staff, and faculty who represent the larger San Diego community of which we are a part.
+3. Actively recruit and make efforts to retain students, staff, and faculty who represent the larger community of which we are a part.

 4. Support the academic success of those who come from compromised educational and/or disadvantaged backgrounds, as well as assisting foreign students to adapt to and succeed at CIHS.